saulpierotti/markdown_notebook/SSB.md

 	* A large C makes the soft margin behave more like an hard margin
 * Soft margins tend to be more robust to noise in the data, and are practically almost always used

-# Kernel Methods
+## Kernel Methods
-* I cannot use SVM to solve non linearly separable problems
+* I cannot use a linear SVM to solve non linearly separable problems
 * I can map the original input space to a linearly separable feature space, which I can solve with SVMs
 	* The input vector $\vec{x} \in \mathbb{R}$ is transformed to the feature vector $\vec{\phi}(\vec{x}) \in \mathbb{R}$
 * In order to apply the SVM to the feature space, I define the dual Lagrangian on the feature space
-* A kernel $K$ is a function of 2 input points $\vec{x}$,$\vec{z}$ that replaces the scalar product in the SVM dual Lagrangian, to implicitly implement a translation of the input to the feature space
+* A kernel $K$ is a function of 2 input points $\vec{x}$,$\vec{z}$ that replaces the scalar product in the SVM objective function, to implicitly implement a translation of the input to the feature space
 $$ K(\vec{x},\vec{z})=<\vec{\phi}(\vec{x}),\vec{\phi}(\vec{z})>$$
-* I do not want to craf a feature space that is specific to the problem, but I can apply some general concepts
+* I do not want to craft a feature space that is specific to the problem, but I can apply some general concepts
 * Increasing the dimensionality of the input space increases the number of hyperplanes and thus the likelyhood of linear separability
 * I can define a kernel as a simple function of the components of the vectors
 $$ K(\vec{x},\vec{z})=<\vec{\phi}(\vec{x}),\vec{\phi}(\vec{z})>$$